-*NOTE (again): With traditional weddings, there are two groups of costs to plan for: (i) money to take care of the customary ‘engagement list’ items, and (ii) money for the traditional wedding reception (with Igbo trad weddings, this is known as ‘Igba Nkwu‘).
+*NOTE (again): With traditional weddings, there are two groups of costs to budget or plan for: (i) money to take care of the customary ‘engagement list’ items, and (ii) money for the traditional wedding reception (with Igbo traditional weddings, this is known as ‘Igba Nkwu‘).

 - Make a Budget for the Traditional Engagement List: You should have an amount set out for getting items in the customary engagement list because it is FIXED based on the list you’re given.
 You can’t control what to spend here.
 Focus on saving costs by realistic scaling your Igba Nkwu according to your pocket size.
 ALSO;

 - Make a Budget for the Traditional Wedding Reception Party: On this one, you can cut costs as you like.
 How much you spend on this one depends on your taste and how much you can afford.
 It can be a parlour/ living room party affair (yes, many people do it) or a big party or medium size party.
 There’s no rule – let the amount of money you already own determine how big (or small) your wedding reception should be.
 If you’re low on cash, consider fixing both your traditional and white wedding on same day.
 That way, you will save a lot of money, time and stress.

 6. Make a Guest List on Paper (Write it Down)

 Decide if you want to invite your ‘town friends and office colleagues’ to the traditional wedding (if it will be in the village).
 How many friends will you invite?
 Remember that food and drinks cost money per invited guests, and so more people means more money to spend.
 [Read: How to determine how many guests to invite to your traditional wedding];

 7. Purchase the Traditional Engagement List Items